Guelph Research and Development Centre

 Search Research projects from the Guelph Research and Development Centre to learn more about what we do.

-The Guelph RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The Guelph RDC carries out innovative research, development, technology and knowledge transfer activities in support of AAFC's Strategic Plan for Science, which include:

 Meet our Scientists